 - Landed at Kealakekua Bay and is taken as the Hawaiians’ god Ono.
 Cook decides to kidnap the Hawaiian King, where he is clubbed to death.
 Both William Bligh and George Vancouver on board.

-Captain Scott gives the always-popular talk Ask the Captain – Learn about what it’s like to captain Eurodam in this virtual bridge and engine room tour.
+Captain Scott gives the always-popular talk Ask the Captain – We learn what it’s like to captain Eurodam in a virtual bridge and engine room tour.
 He started his passenger ship career with the Cunard Princess, the same ship I cruised on in the 1980s from Vancouver to San Juan, Puerto Rico.
 He then commanded the Queen Elizabeth II before being recruited by Holland America Lines (HAL).
 He has been involved in the procurement of the new HAL ships at the Italian shipyard in Venice, but has also been master of the Eurodam for the last three years.